 What Is Noise have been described as an ensemble that is “precise, expressive, and convincing” (Composer Joshua William Mills).
 An ensemble that “demands your attention again and again” (Violinist Benjamin Sung).
 What Is Noise has “the kind of energy and ability to project ideas that really captivates an audience” (Composer Don Freund).
 “Their technical skill and nuanced expression left me speechless” (Composer Al Kovach).

-Members of What Is Noise hail from Michigan, Missouri, New York, North Carolina, Costa Rica, and South Korea.
+Members of What Is Noise hail from Michigan, New York, North Carolina, Texas, and South Korea.
 The ensemble’s name comes from an idea expressed by Jacques Attali in his book Noise: The Political Economy of Music that music has lost some of its inherent social value, as it has increasingly become a commodity.
 He expresses that there is intrinsic importance in the connection of the composers and performers with their shared community, and this is the way to obtain meaning through new composition.

 Board of Directors:

 Justin Page, Treasurer